Central Park Zoo

 A favorite with many visitors is the sea lion pool in the center courtyard.
 Its new design features glass sides so that viewers can watch these sleek carnivorous mammals gliding and spiraling under water.
 During feeding time (11:30 am, 2:00 pm, and 4:00 pm) the four sea lions perform simple tricks for their meal.
 Equally fine is the lush perennial garden surrounding the pool, with benches tucked into corners.
-Of course, the nearby penguins and the backstroking polar bear are perennial attractions.
+Of course, the nearby penguins are perennial attractions.

 Visitors can see vestiges of the old Zoo preserved in the new.
 Limestone reliefs by Frederick G. R. Roth of antelopes, birds, monkeys, lions, and wolves from the old animal houses have been incorporated into the new buildings.